 Students who require audio recording or other adaptations of lectures as a reasonable accommodation for a disability should contact the University Accessibility Center before the lecture in order to obtain permission for the recording.

 Students who record class lectures without express permission are subject to Marriott School and university disciplinary action.
 Public distribution of such recordings may constitute copyright infringement in violation of federal or state law.
 Depending on the severity of the violation, such action could result in a student being dismissed from the university along with whatever legal sanctions are applicable.

 Use of Laptops in the Classroom

 Technology is an essential part of today’s learning environment—that is why the Marriott School requires every student to own a laptop.
 However, technology, when used inappropriately, can also hinder learning.
-Most Marriott School students have, at some point, sat next to students who use their laptops in class to check e-mail, talk to friends, instant message, search the internet or play online games.
+Most Marriott School students have, at some point, sat next to students who use their laptops in class to check social media, email, search the internet, or play online games.
 Unfortunately, students can be distracted by this behavior and classroom learning decreases.

 As a result of these distractions, the Marriott School has implemented the following policy, effective Fall 2010: Each professor will establish the times when using laptops in class to take notes or work on class projects is allowed.
 These times may be frequent or infrequent depending upon the nature of the class.
 Using laptops in class at times other than those established by your professor or for uses other than as instructed by your professor is considered inappropriate and would affect your professor’s assessment of your professionalism.